Acting Attorney-General shakes up prosecution

 The decisions include:

-Cancel establishment of a State Security Prosecution and transfer all members of the prosecution to the Public Prosecution headquarters.
+- Cancel establishment of a State Security Prosecution and transfer all members of the prosecution to the Public Prosecution offices.

 In a letter to Lt Gen Abubakr Mustafa, the new director of the National Intelligence and Security Service (NISS), Mahmoud also denounced the move to lift charges against a number of security agents being held suspect of the torture and killing of teacher Ahmed El Kheir in Khashm El Girba.